dirtsimple/php-server/README.md

 * Environment-based templating of any configuration file in the container at startup
 * Running any user-supplied startup scripts
 * 100% automated HTTPS certificate management via certbot and Let's Encrypt
+* Robust privilege separation and defense-in-depth for a variety of development and production use cases

-Inspired by (and implemented as a backward-compatible wrapper over) [ngineered/nginx-php-fpm](https://github.com/ngineered/nginx-php-fpm), this image supports all of that image's [configuration flags](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/config_flags.md), plus the following enhancements and bug fixes:
+Inspired by (and implemented as a backward-compatible wrapper over) [ngineered/nginx-php-fpm](https://github.com/ngineered/nginx-php-fpm), this image supports all of that image's [configuration flags](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/config_flags.md), plus many, many enhancements and bug fixes like these:

 * Configuration files are generated using [dockerize templates](https://github.com/jwilder/dockerize#using-templates) instead of `sed`, and boolean environment variables can be set to `true` or `false` , not just `1` or `0`
 * Your code can provide additional configuration files to be processed w/dockerize at container start time (or you can mount replacements for this image's configuration templates under `/tpl`)